cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/vm-setup.md

 # Adding Virtual Machines in Region 3 to the Cluster

 Now you are ready to move to the next step.
-[Cockroach setup](cockroach-setup.md)
+[Pod Network test](network-test.md)

 [Back](README.md)